Download and Listen to The Fault in Our Stars Audiobook for Free

-Not a lot of people know that the book was made in tribute of a 16 year old girl named Esther Earl who also suffered from thyroid cancer, but unfortunately passed away at 16.
+Not a lot of people know that the book was made in tribute to a 16-year-old girl named Esther Earl who also had thyroid cancer but unfortunately passed away at 16.
 Unlike the book, she wasn’t in love with anyone, but believed that her soulmates were her parents and so when she was dying, she decided to create an account on a website that lets you message your future self, and used her parents’ emails as the forwarding email so that if she doesn’t get them they will go to her parents.

 Check out John Green’s first book: Looking for Alaska Audiobook.

 Format: Audio Book